amadisonm1209/interview-challenge/README.md

 ### Prerequisites
 - [Docker](https://www.docker.com/products/docker-desktop/)

-First, make sure you have docker installed and that you have it running, then run the `docker-compose up -d` command in the root directory of this project.
+First, make sure you have docker installed and that you have it running, then run the `docker compose up -d` command in the root directory of this project.
 A database will spin up when running this command.
 To modify what is added to that database upon initialization, check the `init-db.sql` file.
 For credentials to connect to the database, take a look at the included .env file.
 Make sure you can connect to the database, and reach out if you need help.

 ### The Challenge